beginning of content

 Invasive staphylococcus aureus (staph) infections happen when bacteria get inside your body.

 Staph bacteria are often found on your skin or in your nose.
 Even healthy people can have staph bacteria on their skin.
-It usually doesn’t cause any problems.
+They usually don't cause any problems.

-Invasive staph infections are not as common as staph skin infections.
+Invasive staph infections are less common than staph skin infections.

 What are the symptoms of invasive staph infections?